mvollmer/cockpit-design-elements/elements.md

 avoided.
 If necessary, Cockpit should clean up itself and restore the state to what it was before the operation was started, or silently adjust the operation to skip the parts that have already been done.

-### Tables and data lists

-[More about tables, data lists, expander rows, putting actions into tables.]

-[No buttons in table rows, all actions in a kebab.]

-[No whole row hovering and clicks, navigate with links in the first column.]